 The Emergency Operations Plan is one of the plans that make up the City of Seattle's Comprehensive Emergency Management Plan (CEMP).
 The CEMP is a set of overarching documents that describe Seattle's plan for mitigating against known hazards, as well as how the City will respond to and begin the process of recoverying from disasters.
 Click here to view the Plan.

 Seattle All Hazards Mitigation Plan.
 This document lays out a plan for strengthening city-owned and operated facilities and infrastructure before the disaster happens and making them better able to withstand both natural and man-made hazards.
 It also identifies actions the city may take to encourage activities by private property owners to strengthen their buildings.
 Click here to view the plan.

 Since 2012, Seattle has been working on the development of disaster recovery plans that include catastrophic events.
-Initial efforts on recovery planning resulted in the development of the Post-Disaster Recovery Plan Framework published in 2013.
-We are continuing to build on that body of work as we develop the Seattle Disaster Recovery Plan.
-For an overview of that project please click here.
+Initial efforts on recovery planning resulted in the development of a preliminary Post-Disaster Recovery Plan Framework published in 2013.

 Each City Department creates emergency plans to support the missions they are required to carry out under the City Charter and in the Seattle Disaster Readiness and Response Plan (SDRRP).
 These plans are coordinated with the SDRRP, other department plans, and regional plans as needed.
 To find out more about specific plans for City Departments click the links below